-On Thursday evening the events will continue with the presentation of the Erika Knowles Poetry Prize for outstanding undergraduate poetic achievement, and feature readings by PEN Award and Yale University Windham Campbell Prize winning Mexican-American Poet, Prof. Natalie Scenters-Zapico (Central Florida State) and Poet-translator, Prof. Curtis Bauer (Texas Tech University) with time afterward for questions.
+On Thursday evening the events will continue with the presentation of the Erika Knowles Poetry Prize for outstanding undergraduate poetic achievement, and feature readings by PEN Award and Yale University Windham Campbell Prize winning Mexican-American Poet, Prof. Natalie Scenters-Zapico (University of South Florida) and Poet-translator, Prof. Curtis Bauer (Texas Tech University) with time afterward for questions.